Why Did the Foreclosure Home We Tried to Buy Sell for Less?

 - Second offer to buy a foreclosure: at the asking price or $1,000 or so above.
 That's because the buyer figures the first buyer offered full price, even when the buyer did not.

-- Third offer to buy a foreclosure: quite a bit above the asking price.
+- The third offer to buy a foreclosure: quite a bit above the asking price.
 That's because the buyer wants to beat out the first and second buyer.

-- Fourth offer to buy a foreclosure: above the asking price but it could tie with #3.
+- The fourth offer to buy a foreclosure: above the asking price but it could tie with #3.
 That's because the buyer is hoping the third buyer might back out.

-- Fifth offer to buy a foreclosure: above list price with a hefty earnest money deposit and a shortened inspection time.
+- The fifth offer to buy a foreclosure: above list price with a hefty earnest money deposit and a shortened inspection time.
 This is often the buyer who really wants the home.

-- Sixth offer to buy a foreclosure: a little bit below list price but all cash.
+- The sixth offer to buy a foreclosure: a little bit below list price but all cash.
 This buyer thinks her offer is golden.
 Maybe she's right; maybe she's wrong.
 There are advantages to paying cash to buy a home.

 - The listing agent represented the buyer and purposely, although it is generally against the law in most states, pushed her own buyer's offer to the top of the pile while downplaying the other offers.
 Not every real estate agent is an ethical agent.